Join our facebook group!

 Besides practicing basic math facts in a hands on way, you can also quickly see which students can count on from the last given number and which students need to recount them all with each turn.

-Again, once you have taught and practice skills together as a class, now it is time for students to “overlearn” these skills during math center times.
+Once you have taught and practiced number sense skills together as a class, it is time for students to “overlearn” these skills during math centers

 math strategies and tips for building number sense to 20 in Kindergarten and first grade?
 Grab your free activity and learn how to teach number sense.
 Lots of math sense activities and resources that include: books, materials, math manipulatives, and even FREE activities!
 I am excited to share my favorite number sense activities with easy ways to help increase your students' number sense skills.

+This is another number sense activity that’s perfect for math centers!
 Students will put the number puzzle together, then practice writing the numeral.
-Students love this fun center.

 We love reading books that help students with number sense.
 Here are few you might already have in your classroom math book bin.
 You will find Amazon Affiliate Links below.